-Part ex your car can also be a challenge as Tesla really aren't into the used car business so even Teslas are treated like another make.
-Offers are very similar to services that will buy your car regardless and often linked to auction houses.
-Get a price, check the market using our inventory listings if its a Tesla, and shop around to get the best deal.
+Part ex your car can also be a challenge as Tesla really aren't into the used car business so even Tesla's are treated like another make.
+Offers are very similar to companies that will buy your car for cash and who are often linked to auction houses.

 We would strongly recommend getting a quote before even ordering.
 For some the insurance is very reasonable, for others it's a non-starter.
 It's pretty obvious that if you're young, live in a dubious postcode/zip area and are buying the fastest, most expensive car, it's not going to be cheap, but we've also heard of "normal" people getting priced out the market.
 These cars are often expensive to repair, have been known to be the target of theft and this all adds to the premium.

 Also be mindful that Tesla don't have a recognised tracking system and it can be easily defeated.
 If your insurance asks for a specific standard of tracker, check the Tesla one is covered as it is not a monitored system which is usually requested.
 Many still accept the Tesla system but it is worth confirming with your insurer and keep a record of any agreement.

-On the big day, it's worth giving your car a good check over.
-There should be no problems raising these retrospectively with Tesla, but it's always better to raise them at the time as it removes any doubt however caused, especially useful for paint and trim issues as Tesla can easily claim they occurred after you picked up the car.
-We've marked these accordingly, and while you could do all the checks before driving away you may just want to just get out and drive.
+On the big day, it's worth giving your new car a good check over.
+There can be problems raising these retrospectively with Tesla, but it's always better to raise them at the time as it removes any doubt however caused, especially useful for paint and trim issues as Tesla can easily claim they occurred after you picked up the car.
+We've marked these checks accordingly, and while you could do all the checks before driving away you may just want to just get out and drive.
 Some faults also take time to appear.

 Check the finance one last time and ensure it all works out.
 It's not unknown that a deposit has been forgotten and not taken into account.